ironthree/dxr/dxr_server/README.md

 It also includes a complete XML-RPC server implementation based on the `axum` web framework, which is disabled by default.
 To enable the `axum` support, enable the `"axum"` feature of this crate.

+To enable "system.multicall" support, enable the `multicall` feature.